3131 E. Michigan Avenue,

 No one has favorited this theater yet

-The Spartan Twin (named for the Michigan State University Spartans) opened in October 1967 and was located in the Frandor Shopping Center, not far from the west edge of the MSU campus.
+The Spartan Twin (named for the Michigan State University Spartans) opened October 11, 1967 and was located in the Frandor Shopping Center, not far from the west edge of the MSU campus.

 The original two auditoriums were simply decorated in a contemporary style with large screens.
 The signs posted during construction indicated that the theater was going to be operated by Fox Eastern Theaters, but it opened as a National General operation.
 Later, management passed to the Mann Theater chain and finally to UA.